 The term impedance is used in many different contexts like transmission lines, loudspeakers, and basic electrical components.
 At school, we were all taught about the impedance of inductors using the general physics of electricity.
 Still, if engineers have not worked with real impedance problems in PCBs or electrical components, its practical meaning may not be clear.
 It is easy to get confused without understanding where impedance originated and hearing it is used in many different contexts.
 In this article, I go through the basics of impedance.

 Basically, impedance is not complicated.
 It does not matter what the context is where the term impedance is used because, in all cases, it has precisely the same meaning: it is the relationship between the voltage and current.
-It differs from the resistance by having the frequency dependence, whereas resistance is constant in all frequencies.
-If your signal is pure sine for impedance, you are interested in knowing the impedance at the sine signal frequency.
-If your signal is digital, you are interested in knowing the impedance from DC to the signal's highest frequency.
+It differs from the resistance by having frequency dependence, whereas resistance is constant in all frequencies.
+If your signal is pure sine for the impedance of the inductor, you are interested in knowing the impedance at the sine signal frequency.
+If your signal impedance is digital, you are interested in knowing the impedance from DC to the signal's highest frequency.
 When analyzing the impedance and voltage divided by the current calculation, you need to consider the frequency.
 Impedance is voltage divided by a current at a specific frequency.
-Because of the relationship of voltage and current, the unit of impedance is the ohm.
+Because of the relationship between voltage and current, the unit of impedance is the ohm.

 Figure 1.
 Ideal capacitor impedance.
-Both x-axis & y-axis are logarithm
+Both the x-axis & y-axis are logarithms

 Inductance has the opposite behavior.
-Its impedance is low at low frequencies and increases with higher frequencies like shown in Figure 2.
+Its impedance is low at low frequencies and increases with higher frequencies as shown in Figure 2.
 These two reactive elements determine the impedance of all electrical circuits and components.
-The impedance is always a consequence of capacitances and inductances.
+The impedance of inductor is always a consequence of capacitances and inductances.